Sho670/Company-Sales-Revenue-Analysis-Using-MongoDB/README.md

 2. Data cleaning and preprocessing are performed to remove errors and missing values.
 3. Cleaned data is imported into MongoDB collections.
 4. MongoDB aggregation pipelines are used for querying and analysis.
-5. Pandas processes and analyzes the retrieved data.
-6. Visualization libraries generate charts and reports.
+5. Visualization libraries generate charts and reports.
-7. Final business insights are obtained from the analysis.
+6. Final business insights are obtained from the analysis.

 ---